 Table of contents

-- Learning how to air fry tofu is ridiculously simple and takes just 20 minutes from start to finish – and just 10 minutes of air frying!
+- Learning how to air fry tofu is ridiculously easy and takes just 20 minutes from start to finish.

 - Tofu: You can use firm or extra firm tofu, cut into 1-inch cubes.
-Don’t use softer tofu, as it will release too much water and fall apart.
-I recommend using organic tofu to avoid GMOs.
+Don’t use silken, soft or medium tofu because it will release too much water and fall apart.
+I also recommend using organic tofu to avoid GMOs.

-- Cornstarch: This will help the air fryer tofu to become super crispy – don’t omit it!
-Alternatively, arrowroot will work but won’t be as crisp.
+- Cornstarch: This will help the air fryer tofu to become crispy.
+Alternatively, arrowroot powder will work but won’t be as crisp.

 - Toasted sesame oil: This oil helps to add a toasty, nutty flavor.
 Alternatively, you could substitute it with another oil like olive oil or avocado oil.